elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

   - The [GA4GH Data Use Ontology DUO](https://github.com/EBISPOT/DUO) is an international standard, which provides codes to represent data use restrictions for controlled access datasets.
   - The [Automatable Discovery and Access Matrix (ADA-M)](https://github.com/ga4gh/ADA-M) provides a standardised way to unambiguously represent the conditions related to data discovery and access.
   - By depositing your data to one of the existing controlled access repositories, they will already show the data use conditions (e.g. [EGAD00001007777](https://ega-archive.org/datasets/EGAD00001007777))
 - A data access committee (DAC) is a group responsible for reviewing and approving requests for access to sensitive data, such as human biomolecular data.
 Its role is to ensure that requests are in compliance with relevant laws and regulations, that data is being used for legitimate scientific purposes, and that privacy and security are being maintained.
+To know more about what is a DAC and how to become one, you can check the [European Genome-phenome Archive - Data Access Committee](https://ega-archive.org/submission/data_access_committee) website.

 You can find further information about sharing human data [here](https://rdmkit.elixir-europe.org/human_data#sharing-and-reusing-of-human-data).